 Man, in his solitude, encounters the majesty of god, is humbled, crushed by that experience.
 That's how often we still think of as it's an individual human exercise.
-So I go back to the Twin Cities Catholic Church, [?
-Lakota ?]
-Ojibwe Catholic Church, in which religion isn't just something humans do between themselves and their deity, even Christian deity.
-Religion is something that engages buffalo, tobacco, water from the Ojibwe tradition [INAUDIBLE] carry water bottles.
+So I go back to the Twin Cities Catholic Church, Lakota Ojibwe Catholic Church, in which religion isn't just something humans do between themselves and their deity, even Christian deity.
+Religion is something that engages buffalo, tobacco, water from the Ojibwe tradition.
+We didn't carry water bottles.

 So I'm kind of-- I wanted to find, where is religion?
 What would religion mean if it was arising explicitly in a multi-species relational world?
 If animism-- if we accepted this kind of new animistic approach, what would we-- how would we think about religion?

-So one of the ways in which I-- and I put the cover of my [INAUDIBLE] book in because that's what I try and do in that book, is I take-- I reverse the practice of taking a Protestant Christian early modern definition of religion, belief in God that's been exported.
-So the Sri Lankan Buddhists set up the Young Men's Buddhist Association with a nice [INAUDIBLE] statement, what Buddhists believe.
+So one of the ways in which I-- and I put the cover of my Food, Sex, and Strangers book in because that's what I try and do in that book, is I take-- I reverse the practice of taking a Protestant Christian early modern definition of religion, belief in God that's been exported.
+So the Sri Lankan Buddhists set up the Young Men's Buddhist Association with a nice credal statement, what Buddhists believe.

 So we find 10 things that Buddhists believe in the 19th century.
 So we've exported that notion of religion.
 And I want to turn the tables and say, OK. let's find definitions of religion from elsewhere, come back and look again at what we are familiar with, even among the churches and mosques and synagogues and elsewhere.

-So another sadly missed scholar, [INAUDIBLE], a Maori scholar, many years ago wrote a wonderful article called "Maori Religion" in which he has this phrase that I quote many times, which is, "the purpose of religious activity among my people is doing violence with impunity," so "the purpose of religious activity among my people is doing violence with impunity."
+So another sadly missed scholar, TP Tawhai, a Maori scholar, many years ago wrote a wonderful article called "Maori Religion" in which he has this phrase that I quote many times, which is, "the purpose of religious activity among my people is doing violence with impunity," so "the purpose of religious activity among my people is doing violence with impunity."
 Because almost every-- whatever you want to call it, culture, every human community is told not to kill.
 Full stop, absolute.
 Don't kill, except you're allowed to kill carrots, cows, or capitalists.
 I'm just looking for a-- sorry.
-That was just me [INAUDIBLE].
+That was just me trying to get your attention.

-So without Tony doing what he does-- separating sky from Earth-- there would be no space between the loving couple and their children.
+So without Tane doing what he does-- separating sky from Earth-- there would be no space between the loving couple and their children.
 Tane-mahuta, among others, was talking about space, creating the space.
-So when this tree is cut down, it's used to make meeting houses [INAUDIBLE] like this one.
-She is [INAUDIBLE], who now lives in Guildford, south of London.
+So when this tree is cut down, it's used to make meeting houses like this one.
+She is Hinami, who now lives in Guildford, south of London.
 So interesting story in that too.
 And Maori diaspora community do ritual there.

 And you say, sorry, please, thanks.
-And you ritualize it because they don't necessarily speak [INAUDIBLE] Maori or English or whatever.
+And you ritualize it because they don't necessarily speak Tere or Maori or English or whatever.
 So rituals are the way in which you engage across species boundaries.
-So that's a brief version of [INAUDIBLE] rich phrase [INAUDIBLE] violence with impunity.
+So that's a brief version of Tawhai's rich phrase doing violence with impunity.
 OK.